 - provide information to the public.

-These duties are shared by every individual in charge of the charity.
+Furthermore, these duties are shared by every individual in charge of the charity.
 No individual charity trustee (for example the Chair or Treasurer) has more responsibility than any other trustee.

 The 2005 Act requires that charities: